-Cov-Aid Premium Instalment Scheme, which allowed individuals and SME customers STEPPING UP WHEN IT MATTERED MOST whose income or business was affected by COVID-19 to pay their premiums via With businesses and individuals instalment schemes.
-Alongside this, the \\\\\ \\\\\
+Additionally, through RHB Insurance, we supported affected customers through the Cov-Aid Premium Instalment Scheme, which allowed individuals and SME customers whose income or business was affected by COVID-19 to pay their premiums via instalment schemes.
+Alongside this, the Cov-Aid Premium Relief Scheme provided premium payment relief of up to 50% for both new and existing SME policyholders.

+PROGRESSING

-PROGRESSING THE SUSTAINABILITY AGENDA FURTHER
+THE SUSTAINABILITY AGENDA FURTHER